gordonguthrie/TheManual/the_manual/chapter3/investigating_sonic_pi_and_error_messages.md

 We have learned that Sonic Pi monkey's about with the parameters you have passed in before it sends them on to SuperCollider.

-If you are using a built-in synth, Sonic Pi checks your parameters systematically - but passes on additional parameters unchecked - this makes Sonic Pi work seemlessly, if you switch a built-in synth with additional parameters out for a simpler one the extended values are silently dropped.
+If you are using a built-in synth, Sonic Pi checks your parameters systematically - but passes on additional parameters unchecked - this makes Sonic Pi work seamlessly, if you switch a built-in synth with additional parameters out for a simpler one the extended values are silently dropped.

 By contrast with a synth that Sonic Pi doesn't recognise - it just sends all the parameters unchanged to the synth.